International Epilepsy Day

 International Epilepsy Day is an annual event organized by the International Bureau for Epilepsy (IBE) and the International League Against Epilepsy (ILAE) to raise awareness about epilepsy and its impact on individuals, families and communities around the world.

-Epilepsy affects almost every aspect of the life of the person diagnosed with the disease.
+Epilepsy affects almost every aspect of the life of the person diagnosed with the condition.
 For many people living with epilepsy, the stigma attached to the condition is more difficult to deal with than the condition itself.

 Misconceptions and myths often contribute to the stigma surrounding epilepsy.
 For example, many people assume that epilepsy is a mental illness, that it limits activities, or even that epilepsy is contagious.